Experienced Orlando Intellectual Property Attorneys Ready To Serve You

 - Not taking appropriate action to protect trade secrets;

 - Having nondisclosure agreements that are either too broad or too narrow;

 - Not addressing ownership of intellectual property in employment agreements; and

 - Not adequately enforcing intellectual property rights.

-An intellectual property attorney at BrewerLong can provide essential, personalized advice that can help you protect and profit from your IP for years to come.
+An Orlando intellectual property attorney at BrewerLong can provide essential, personalized advice that can help you protect and profit from your IP for years to come.

 Prosecuting Intellectual Property Claims

-In addition to providing protection for our clients’ intellectual property throughout the Orlando area, BrewerLong attorneys also zealously advocate for our clientele when their intellectual property has been used inappropriately or without their permission.
+In addition to providing protection for our clients’ intellectual property throughout the Orlando area, BrewerLong lawyers also zealously advocate for our clientele when their intellectual property has been used inappropriately or without their permission.

 We are not afraid to litigate with parties that either go beyond the scope of an agreement to use our client’s intellectual property or that attempt to outright steal the ideas altogether.